bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     ```diagram{viewport:20 10 6}
     ```

+By default the grid lines are drawn for each grid.
+Thus, a grid of 20 by 10 would have seen a total of 21 vertical lines and 11 horizontal lines.
+However, it is also possible to skip drawing some grids lines, ie., to draw grid lines every other grids.
+In this case the fouth argument of the 'viewport' would be an integer expressing how many grids to cover for each grid line.
+By default it is set to 1 but it could be set to other numbers such as 2 which would asks that a grid line is drawn for every two grids, both in horizontal and vertical directions.

+    ```diagram{viewport:20 10 6 2}
+    ```

 # Non-action commands

 Action command are those that would generate a translation such as those metafun